LadyMozzarella/flash.me/README.md

 ###Login or Signup

-A user must be logged in in order to play and create decks.
+A user must be logged in to play and create decks.
 The log in or sign up form is available on the home landing page.

 ![https://github.com/LadyMozzarella/flash.me/blob/master/images/login.png?raw=true](https://github.com/LadyMozzarella/flash.me/blob/master/images/login.png?raw=true)